USYD-RowBot/usyd_vrx/vrx_control/README.md

 ## Overview

-This package contains nodes for controlling the course of a marine vehicle and for managing vehicle behaviours such as waypoint following and station keeping.
-The intended application is for the Virtual RobotX challenge.
+This package contains a node for controlling the course of a marine vehicle and for managing vehicle behaviours such as station keeping.
+The node responds to Course msgs (vrx_msgs/Course) and sends appropriate commands to the boat's thrusters to create the appropriate behaviour.

 ## Usage